ionos-cloud/crossplane-provider-ionoscloud/examples/example.md

 This would trigger the destroying of the DBaaS Postgres cluster.

 {% hint style="warning" %}
-**Warning:** Make sure to delete the DBaaS Postgres cluster before deleting the datacenter or the LAN used in the Cluster's connection.
+**Warning:** Make sure to delete the DBaaS Postgres cluster before deleting the data center or the LAN used in the Cluster's connection.
 {% endhint %}

-Delete the LAN and datacenter CRs using:
+Delete the LAN and data center CRs using:

 ```bash
 kubectl delete lan examplelan